 While still a DIY 3D printer, the Moai has a large following of many users with varying levels of experience and expertise.
 This means that peer-to-peer support, advice, and information is easy to come by and very useful for anyone who needs it.

-Despite the Moai’s popularity, many users have reported the enclosed build space as being very limiting for larger projects, and have noted that the lack of a built-in air filtration or sealing systems as potentially harmful to a project’s success.
+Despite the Moai’s popularity, I see the enclosed build volume as a little limiting for larger FM projects, and consider the lack of a built-in air filtration or sealing systems as a bit of a missed opportunity.

 The Peopoly Moai is capable of a layer resolution of up to 5 microns, which is incredibly accurate, far more so than any pre-assembled 3D printer at this price.
 Its compatibility with third-party resins also means that cheaper materials can be used to further cut printing costs.

 Beyond hobbyists, the Moai is used by researchers for prototypes, and it can be used with biocompatible materials for medical uses such as dental 3D printing.

-Overall, the Peopoly Moai is seen as a great (if messy) first step in the world of DIY SLA 3D printing.
-With enough time, work, and community advice, even newcomers will find themselves printing large, highly detailed resin models like pros.
+Overall, the Peopoly Moai is seen as a great (if a little messy) first step in the world of DIY SLA 3D printing.
+With enough time, work, and community advice, even newcomers will find themselves printing highly detailed resin models like pros.